hardikvasa/http-connection-lifecycle/README.rst

 Motivation
 ==========

 At the tech interview or otherwise, a commonly asked questions are what happens when you type a URL into the browser?
 What happens behind the scenes when you surf a website?
-What does a typicall HTTP connection lifecyle entail?
+What does a typical HTTP connection lifecyle entail?
 I will to answer these questions to the best of my knowledge.

 The OSI model
 =============

 Before diving into the connection process, lets go over the basic OSI model (Open Systems Interconnection model).
-OSI mode is a conceptual model that standardizes the communication between two systems - one where the request originates (the client) and one that serves the request and sends a response back (the server).
+OSI model is a conceptual model that standardizes the communication between two systems - one where the request originates (the client) and one that serves the request and sends a response back (the server).
 The below table shows some of the important characteristivs of each layer.

 +--+--------------+-----------+--------------------------------------+-----------------------+------------------+
 |No|Layer         | Hardware  | Function                             | Protocols/Apps        | Additions        |